blclayton/RepData_PeerAssessment1/PA1_template.md

 Data was collected at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.is some text.
-The report answers the quesitons:
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+This report answers the questions:

 1. what is the mean total number of steps taken per day?
 2. what is the average daily activity pattern?